arjenwitteveen/jai-midi/README.md

 The following [examples](examples) are available:

 - [`output.jai`](examples/output.jai): Demonstrates sending MIDI messages through an output.
-- [`input.jai`](examples/input.jai): Demonstrates receiving MIDI messages through an input using a message queue.
+- [`input.jai`](examples/input.jai): Demonstrates receiving MIDI messages through an input using a callback procedure.
-- [`input_callback.jai`](examples/input_callback.jai): Demonstrates receiving MIDI messages through an input using a callback procedure.
+- [`thru.jai`](examples/thru.jai): Sample showing the use of a queue to pass MIDI messages from the input callback to the main thread.
 - [`dump_sysex.jai`](examples/dump_sysex.jai): A simple command-line program that takes (a part of) the name of a MIDI source, waits until a system-exclusive message is received, and dumps its contents to a file.
 - [`read_midi_file.jai`](examples/read_midi_file.jai): Another simple command-line example which takes a path to a MIDI file and reads it; some properties of the file will be printed.